BASEBALL CARDS BEVERLY HILLS

 As they got older, many longtime Beverly Hills collectors maintained their hobby into adulthood.
 With discretionary income at their disposal well into maturity, it wasn’t uncommon for doctors, lawyers, and business executives residing in Beverly Hills to spend weekends browsing the collector shows emerging in Southern California during the 1960s and 70s in search of deals.
 Local card shops also catered to the adult hobbyist crowd, stocking supplies for organizing, storing, and displaying vast collections that had been decades in the making.

-Read also: 1979 BASEBALL CARDS WORTH MONEY
+Read also: 1978 TOPPS BASEBALL CARDS SET VALUE

 In the late 1970s, the baseball card market experienced a speculative boom that sent values skyrocketing.
 Fueled by the emerging popularity of direct sales shows, the rise of publications like Beckett Baseball Card Monthly for tracking prices, and new collectors entering the scene who hadn’t amassed childhood collections, demand reached unprecedented levels.
 Nowhere was this mania felt more intensely than in affluent Beverly Hills, where residents had both the disposable income and passion for the hobby to feed the frenzy.
 Local shops struggled to keep popular vintage and rookie cards in stock.